cameronapak/freedom-stack/README.md

 ### Backend Data Layer

 TBD.
 Considering Pocketbase, Supabase, and Baserow.io.
+Or, even a local-first approach like IndexedDB.